Info Upon Admittance

 I misplaced my Health and/or Insurance forms.
 Where can I get replacements?

 Northwestern students are required to show proof of immunizations and to complete the Admission Health Record form.
 All health and insurance forms are available online.
 Many questions about Health Services can be answered through their Frequently Asked Questions webpage.
 Illinois law and Northwestern University mandate the completion of specific Entrance Health Requirements for all new full-time undergraduate students.
 You should download, complete, and return both the Admission Health Record, the Tuberculosis (TB) Self-Screening online form, and the Student Health Coverage Selection Form as soon as possible.

-Visit the Insurance Office website for more detailed health coverage information.
+Visit the Student Health Insurance website for more detailed health coverage information.

 When are the Health & Insurance forms due?